jeffreymoro/jeffreymoro-dot-hugo/content/research/2017/sigcis.md

 - internet of things
 - security
 ---
-*This is the text of a talk that I gave at SIGCIS's 2017 conference, "Command Lines: Software, Power, Performance" in Mountain View, CA at the Computer History Museum.
+*This is the text of a talk that I gave at SIGCIS’s 2017 conference, "Command Lines: Software, Power, Performance" in Mountain View, CA at the Computer History Museum.
 I was part of a panel on "The Fiction of Neutral Tools," the video for which you can see here.
 For those who like to read, a transcript follows.*

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qnhz0UA7K0Y" frameborder="0" allowfullscreen></iframe>